MathieuNls/bug-taxonomy/03_dataset.md

-# Dataset
+﻿# Dataset

 In this section, we present our datasets in length.
-In this presentation we explore the proportion of each type of bug as well as the complexity of each type.
+In this presentation, we explore the proportion of each type of bug as well as the complexity of each type.

 ## Context Selection\label{sec:context-selection}

 The context of this study consists of the change history of 388 projects belonging to two software ecosystems, namely, Apache and Netbeans.
-Table \ref{table:datasets} reports, for each of them, (i) the number of resolved-fixed reports, (ii) the number of commits, (iii) the overall number of files, and (iv) the number of projects analyzed.
+Table \ref{table:datasets} reports, for each of them, (i) the number of resolved-fixed reports, (ii) the number of commits, (iii) the overall number of files, and (iv) the number of projects analysed.

 \begin{table}[h]
 \begin{center}